QuentinRa/blog.quentinra.dev/proj/agile-scrum/index.md

 with be to create from these specifications the minimum to have a project that is working.

-Once you have that, you will demonstrate in front of the client, who will update the **product backlog** to request some changes since he may have changed his mind.
-Then you start again another cycle to implements some functionalities requested until the last demonstration where the client is satisfied.
+Once you have that, you will demonstrate your product in front of the client, who will update the **product backlog** to request some changes since he may have changed his mind.
+Then you start again another cycle to implements some of the requested functionalities until the last demonstration where the client is satisfied.
 Each one of these iterations is called a **sprint**.

-A **sprint** is treated as a project as a whole, meaning you would do your specifications, code, and test them.
+A **sprint** is considered like a project as a whole, meaning you would do your specifications, code, and test them.
 You will do the same as you are doing for the project and add functionalities one after another until you reached